-The term 'Leverage' is included in the Investments edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Leverage' is included in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Where business and finance are concerned, leverage pertains to the concept of using investment capital, revenue, or equity to multiply any gains or losses realized.
 Leverage can be affected in various ways.
 Among the most popular means of achieving it are through purchasing fixed assets, borrowing money, or utilizing derivatives.